Homefield study programmes are available for young people aged 16 - 25 with special educational needs and disabilities.

 A study programme helps students progress in education in key areas.
 All students can:

 - develop skills for life (numeracy and literacy)

 - experience cultural capital

 These will be appropriate to each student’s learning route and level of ability.

 Learning Routes – Homefield Pathways

-We have three main learning routes called ‘pathways’.
+We have three learning routes called ‘pathways’ which have been designed around the Preparing for Adulthood outcomes.
 These are:

 - Pathway 1: Personal Development